seia-soto/stable-diffusion-webui-m1/README.md

 > When using the custom arguments, pasting others' code can lead you to run dangerous code.
 > The `-s` option at the first will not be passed to the program if any remaining argument exists.

+### Updating the source

+To update the source, please run the installation script again: `./script.sh -i`

 ## Options

 ## Troubleshooting